lilychai/movie-recommender-case-study/README.md

 * Dato GraphLab

 **Quick Evaluation**:
-* Predict rating for each user-movie combination →　take top 5% of movies for each user → average the actual ratings for those movies
+* Predict rating for each user-movie combination &rarr; take top 5% of movies for each user &rarr; average the actual ratings for those movies
-    * not testing against anything
+    * try to maximise average rating; not testing against anything